 - Kirkland Signature Performance+ Golf Ball

-The Supersoft isn’t just soft.
-Through a multi-material construction and patented PARALOID Impact Modifier hybrid cover, it’s also fast, durable, and generates high launch and low spin, all while maintaining very good spin control around the greens.
+The Supersoft isn’t just soft; it’s also fast, durable, and generates high launch and low long-game spin, all while maintaining excellent spin control around the greens.

 The relatively low spin of the Supersoft will help take the edge off the slices and hooks that many people tend to struggle with.

 Also available is the Supersoft MAX golf ball which has a slightly larger diameter that is intended to be a little easier to hit.
-This ball also comes in at $25/dozen.
+This ball is the same price as the Supersoft.

-The Soft Feel, which has earned high marks from critics and a 4.7/5 average rating on Amazon, is just $23/dozen and provides incredible softness, excellent distance off the tee, and solid spin control around the greens.
+The Srixon Soft Feel, a very successful ball that has earned high marks from critics, is under $30/dozen and provides incredible softness, excellent distance off the tee, and solid spin control around the greens.

 This ball has a 60 compression rating and a two-piece construction consisting of: